Nazko residents under evacuation order for second time in 12 months - Williams Lake Tribune

 “They’ve all got our information line and they can call us if they need anything,” says Conway.

-On Monday volunteers, residents and employees from the Ministry of Forests, Lands, Natural Resources Operations and Rural Development were set up at the Nazko Store, filling sandbags to help locals shore up their properties.
+On Monday volunteers and residents as well as employees from the Ministry of Forests, Lands, Natural Resources Operations and Rural Development were set up at the Nazko Store, filling sandbags to help locals shore up their properties.

 “We are sandbagging around my house and sandbagging next door’s,” says Jerry Clement, who lives on the Reserve.

-“The majority of [of people] are gone.
+“The majority of [people] are gone.
 I’m staying around.
 I stuck around during the fires.
 That was worse than this.
 This one here is just… wet.”

 Stewart Fraser is a local guide-outfitter who has also decided to remain in Nazko.